 Committee members felt the range of costs reflected in the DEQ fiscal impact estimates were reasonable.
 Some commented that there is high uncertainty about the numbers, and some requested that the health benefits of the rule be quantified.
 One commented that costs could be significantly higher than the cost range given if a CAGM had to move their facility to install controls.

 Committee members agreed that the rule would have a significant adverse impact on small businesses.
-Several members commented that small businesses located near the facilities or whose employees are located hear the facilities would be negatively impacted if the rule were not implemented, because of the health impacts of uncontrolled emissions.
+Several members commented that small businesses located near the facilities or whose employees are located near the facilities would be negatively impacted if the rule were not implemented, because of the health impacts of uncontrolled emissions.

 The committee determined the proposed rules would have a significant adverse impact on small businesses.
 As ORS 183.333 and 183.540 require, the committee considered how DEQ could reduce the rules’ fiscal impact on small business by: